dotnet/roslyn-analyzers/.github/PULL_REQUEST_TEMPLATE.md

 - Adding or updating resource strings used by analyzers and code fixes
 - Updating analyzer package versions in [Versions.props](../eng/Versions.props)

+If you're adding a new rule, Make sure to read the guidlines in: https://github.com/dotnet/roslyn-analyzers/blob/master/GuidelinesForNewRules.md.
+Also, see https://docs.microsoft.com/contribute/dotnet/dotnet-contribute-code-analysis#contribute-docs-for-caxxxx-rules for documentation guidelines.

 -->